percona/k8spsmdb-docs/docs/update.md

        }}'
     ```

+    !!! warning

+        The above command upgrades various components of the cluster including PMM Client.
+It is [highly recommended](https://docs.percona.com/percona-monitoring-and-management/how-to/upgrade.html) to upgrade PMM Server **before** upgrading PMM Client.
+If it wasn't done and you would like to avoid PMM Client upgrade, remove it from the list of images, reducing the last of two patch commands as follows:

+        ```bash
+        $ kubectl patch psmdb my-cluster-name --type=merge --patch '{
+           "spec": {
+              "crVersion":"{{ release }}",
+              "image": "percona/percona-server-mongodb:{{ mongodb44recommended }}",
+              "backup": { "image": "percona/percona-backup-mongodb:{{ pbmrecommended }}" }
+           }}'
+        ```

 4. The deployment rollout will be automatically triggered by the applied patch.
     You can track the rollout process in real time using the
     `kubectl rollout status` command with the name of your cluster: